testfairy/docs/docs/03_Android/07_Events.md

 **`TestFairy.addEvent("Purchase OK");`**

-By adding the line above, a new column in your build coverage report page will appear, titled according to the event (in this case "Purchase OK").
+By adding the line above, a new column in your [Build Coverage Report](testing_reports.html) page will appear, titled according to the event (in this case "Purchase OK").

 Please remember that events are rendered in a table, consider using indicative names and keep them short.